davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 #### Folders

-You might also consider moving infrequently-accessed concerns to a `base` or `core` layer:
+As outlined above, you might consider moving infrequently-accessed concerns to a `base` or `core` layer:

 ```
 +- src